Beth Emet Beit Sefer - Overview of Programs

 Third through Sixth Grade Alternative Shiur B’internet (Lesson on the internet)

-We offer an alternative hour of Hebrew class strictly for those students who cannot attend Beit Sefer on Thursdays, either due to driving distance or a major year-long conflict on Thursday afternoons.
+We offer an alternative hour of Hebrew class strictly for those students who cannot attend Beit Sefer on Thursdays.
 In addition to attending classes on Sundays, these students will also participate in an online class on Monday evenings from 7:30 p.m.-8:30 p.m.
 Registration is limited and permission from the Director of Lifelong Learning is required prior to registration.
 Shiur B’internet ensures that all Beth Emet Beit Sefer students engage in Jewish learning and activities twice a week.